 During the menopausal transition, many women experience changes in their monthly cycle.
 Many women also experience hot flashes, difficulty sleeping, moodiness and irritability, pain during intercourse, and depression.
 However, some women will experience few or no symptoms of the transition taking place.

 If a woman is having symptoms of peri-menopause, a history and physical may be sufficient for diagnosis.
-In some cases, a blood test assessing levels of follicle-stimulating hormone (FSH) and estradiol (E2) may be done.
-Blood tests can be helpful in ruling out other causes of the symptoms.
+A blood test assessing levels of follicle-stimulating hormone (FSH) and estradiol (E2) may be done in some cases.
+Blood tests can help rule out other causes of the symptoms.

 Menopause and Chronic Conditions